Dorccus/Sales-Data-Analytics-Project/README.md

-# Sales-Data-Analytics-Project
+# Sales-Data-Analysis-Project

-The dataset represents sales transactions of products from different Distributors.
+## Overview
+This project analyses sales transactions from Mini Gifts Distribution Ltd. to uncover insights into sales performance, product demand, and customer purchasing behaviour.